mshumayl/shumayldotcom/posts/contributing-to-oss.md

 ## Updating the documentation
 Writing documentation for your new implementation is as important as writing the implementation itself.
 Without proper documentation, it would be hard for end-users to understand your contribution and the improvement you have made for them, the end-users.
 It also gives context on the changes you have made and the motivation behind the implementation.

-Without proper documentation, the software will be inaccessible for the end-users.
+Without proper documentation, the software you just wrote will be inaccessible for the end-users.

 ## Submitting a Pull Request
 When drafting a PR, you should ensure that you describe your changes in detail and link it to the related Issue(s).
 This allows maintainers easily understand the context for the change.